Support & Connect

 • You can share the screen on your laptop by clicking “Share” on the Zoom screen.

 • To control background noise, everyone will be placed on mute and you will have to “raise your hand” to speak.
-A Zoom moderator will recognize you and turn your mic on.
+A Zoom moderator will call on you to unmute yourself and speak.

 • You can change your screen name if it does not display your full name.